Modrič, Struga: Demography

-At around 1467, Modrič fortress was registered as part of the Ottoman nahiyah Dolgo Brdo (Golo Brdo) and had only 7 households.
+Modrič (Modriç) is again recorded in the Ottoman defter of 1583 as a village in the vilayet of Dulgobrda.
+The settlement had a total of 73 households with the anthroponymy attested being almost entirely Slavic in character, with a small minority of Albanian anthroponyms also appearing, albeit displaying instances of Slavicisation (e.g., Keko Pejo, Genko the brother of Gjuro Bogdani.).

 According to the 2002 census all 25 inhabitants of Modrič declared as Macedonians.
 Berziti from Kičevo referred to people from Modrič and other surrounding villages (Lukovo, Jablanica...) as Keckars (Кецкари).